baleada/docs/src/prose/features/04-extensions/intersection.md

 :::

-`useVisibility` is an extension that allows you to reactively track whether or not an element has entered a viewport.
+`useIntersection` is an [extension](/docs/features/extensions-overview) that allows you to reactively track whether or not an element has entered a viewport.

 ::: type="info"
-Under the hood, `useVisibility` uses the `IntersectionObserver` API for performant visibility tracking.
+Under the hood, `useIntersection` uses the `IntersectionObserver` API for performant intersection tracking.
 :::